 Get deep discounts by booking last minute

-It’s possible to book a cruise directly with the company one to three days before departure, and save up to 50%.
 Although this works best if you live near a port city, many cruise lines also have deals with airline companies, so don’t pass up a cruise leaving from a destination that’s not close to you.

-Keep an eye on your schedule and a handful of trips, be flexible with your requirements, and give the cruise line a call three days or less before a cruise departure.
+Keep an eye on your schedule and a handful of trips, be flexible with your requirements and give the cruise line a call three days or less before a cruise departure.
 You might be surprised at the offers that are available.

 Research your cruise line’s alcohol pricing

 Cruise lines have vastly different alcohol policies and prices, and while purchasing an all-inclusive beverage package for the trip may seem like a stress-free option, it might not be necessary.
-Some beverage prices are exorbitant while others are just slightly higher than what you would find landside.

-Do a bit of research beforehand on the cruise forums and reviews, calculate out how much you typically drink while on vacation, and then decide if those packages are worth it.
+Do a bit of research beforehand on the cruise forums and reviews, calculate how much you typically drink while on vacation, and then decide if those packages are worth it.

 Research your cruise’s non-alcoholic beverage prices

-Some cruise lines provide beverages such as coffee or juice, but then charge for sodas and bottled water.
+Some cruise lines provide beverages such as coffee or juice but charge for sodas and bottled water.
 Those same cruise lines might allow each passenger to bring a 12-pack of their favorite non-alcoholic beverages onboard — or they may not.
-How they handle beverages, might be one of those hidden cruise line costs you hear about.

-You can avoid some of the extra spending if you pack a refillable water bottle — perhaps even one with a filter for shore days — and packets of flavored drink powder that you can mix in.
+You can avoid some extra spending if you pack a refillable water bottle — perhaps even one with a filter for shore days — and packets of flavored drink powder that you can mix in.

 Book a shore excursion through a local tour company

-While your cruise company may offer some amazing shore excursions that would be difficult to arrange on your own, do some comparison shopping before your trip.
+While your cruise company may offer some fantastic shore excursions that would be difficult to arrange on your own, do some comparison shopping before your trip.
 In particular, check out the tours available with any local companies.
-A quick search will show you reviews and options, and you may find a more unique, intimate, and economical experience.

 Rent a car and create your own tour